ELCA candidates at non-ELCA seminaries

 - Student eligible to begin courses at Luther Seminary

 - Apply for internship through the Contextual Learning Office approximately a year before planned start of the supervised internship.
-Internship can take place either before or after completing Lutheran learning and formation outcomes.
+Internship can take place before or after completing Lutheran learning and formation outcomes.
 Students must be endorsed by the candidacy committee and attend Internship Orientation before internship.

 - Lutheran Learning and Formation.
 Courses and formation requirements can take place at any point concurrent to a student’s M.Div. program or following the completion of an M.Div. at a non-ELCA seminary.
 Participate in advising sessions with faculty each fall and spring of affiliation relationship.